Provable Diffusion Posterior Sampling for Bayesian Inversion: Introduction

 Conventional priors are typically chosen as simple parametric distributions based on domain knowledge or intuition, such as Gaussian priors for smoothness and Laplacian priors for sparsity.
 Although computationally convenient, these priors present significant limitations.
 The choice of their parameters, such as the mean and covariance of a Gaussian prior, must be determined based on expert knowledge.
 Furthermore, these simple priors often fail to capture the rich underlying structure present in real-world data.
-In contrast, non-parametric data-driven approaches, including deep image prior~\citep{Ulyanov2018Deep,antoran2023uncertainty}, generative adversarial networks (GANs)~\citep{Goodfellow2014Generative}, variational autoencoders (VAEs)~\citep{kingma2013auto}, normalizing flows (NFs), score-matching methods~\citep{vincent2011connection}, and consistency models~\citep{song2023Consistency}, have proven highly effective at learning prior distributions directly from data.
-Such data-driven priors have been applied to a wide range of methods for Bayesian inverse problems.
-For example, \citet{Bohra2022Bayesian,Dasgupta2024dimension,Patel2022Solution} employ GAN-based priors, \citet{cai2024nf} employs NF-based priors, \citet{laumont2022bayesian,Sun2024Provable,ding2024nonlinear} adopt score-based priors, and \citet{purohit2024posterior} develops methods based on consistency-model (CM) priors.
-Despite their strong ability to approximate complex prior distributions, there remains a need for methods that can effectively and reliably sample from multi-modal posteriors.
+In contrast, non-parametric data-driven approaches have been applied to a wide range of methods for Bayesian inverse problems, such as deep image prior~\citep{Ulyanov2018Deep}, GAN-based prior~\citep{Bohra2022Bayesian,Patel2022Solution,Dasgupta2024dimension}, normalizing flow-based prior~\citep{cai2024nf}, score-based prior~\citep{laumont2022bayesian,ding2024nonlinear}, and consistency model-based priors~\citep{purohit2024posterior}.
+Despite their strong ability to approximate complex prior distributions, there remains a need for methods that can effectively and reliably sample from multimodal posteriors.